kushal-script/WanderScript/README.md

 # WanderScript

+## License

+This project is licensed under the MIT License - see the [LICENSE](/WanderScript/LICENSE) file for details.

 ### Key Features:

 * **User Profiles:** Create and personalize your profile with a bio, track your posts, upvotes, followers, and who you are following.
 Easily edit your profile to keep it updated.